lutzSul/smartheating/README.md

 3. sets the remote temperature setpoint if `/knx/{floor}/{roomnumber}/targetTemperature?value=X.X` is called

-4. if configured in peroperties file temperature values received via KNX can be saved in InfluxDB
+4. if configured in properties file temperature values received via KNX can be saved in InfluxDB

 ## API M-76